Shreets/Add-Watermark-to-Images/README.md

 # Add-Watermark-to-Images
-Add watermark to images using OpenCV
+Add watermark to images using OpenCV.
+The program fetches the images in folder `images` and saved the watermarked images to folder `watermarked_images`